koeppel/koeppel/README.md

 ### Hello there, I'm Janik

-🔭 I’m currently working on a Java - Spring based application
+🔭 I’m currently working on a cookbook application based on Vue.js and express :)

 ### Connect with me: